Wynn Las Vegas

 Wynn Las Vegas, often simply referred to as Wynn, is a luxury resort and casino located on the Las Vegas Strip in Paradise, Nevada, United States.
 It is owned and operated by Wynn Resorts, and was built on the former site of the Desert Inn resort, which opened in 1950.
 Casino developer Steve Wynn purchased and closed the Desert Inn during 2000, with plans to build a new resort on the site.
 The design phase lasted two and a half years, and construction began on October 31, 2002, with Marnell Corrao Associates as general contractor.
-At a cost of $2.7 billion, Wynn Las Vegas was the most expensive resort ever built, beating out Wynn's $1.6 billion Bellagio, which opened on the Strip in 1998.
+At a cost of $2.7 billion, Wynn Las Vegas was the most expensive resort ever built, beating Wynn's $1.6 billion Bellagio, which opened on the Strip in 1998.

 Wynn Las Vegas opened on April 28, 2005, with 2,716 rooms and a 111000 sqft casino.
 At the time, its 45-story hotel tower was the tallest building in Nevada.
 A sister property, Encore Las Vegas, was opened by Wynn Resorts in December 2008.
 Located directly north of the resort, Encore added a second hotel tower and additional gaming space, as well as several restaurants and clubs.
 In total, the 215 acre Wynn complex contains 4,748 rooms and 188786 sqft of gaming space.
 Wynn declared his $5.2 billion complex finished in May 2010, following additions made at Encore.

 Unlike most Strip resorts, the Wynn does not feature a theme.
 In a break from Wynn's previous resorts, it also lacks a free attraction for pedestrians.
 Instead, an artificial mountain obscures most of the attractions, meant to evoke curiosity and lure people into the resort.
 A 3 acre lake is surrounded by the mountain and several restaurants, and is the site of a show called Lake of Dreams, which features singing animatronics.